ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 }
 ```

 To the Rust-initiated, `Debug` and `Clone` are typical, but `WrapBox` and `SpecBox` are novel.
 These are procedural macros which automatically implements the `WrappedBox` trait and a `new` method tied to the `SpecifiedBox` trait for our `MathBountyBox`.
 In other words, we have access to new helper methods without writing any extra code ourselves thanks to these macros.
-(Note: You must import `ProtocolFrameworkError` if you ever derive `SpecBox`.
+(Note: You must import `HeadlessDappError` if you ever derive `SpecBox`.
 We do this automatically by importing * in this project.)

 Next we are going to implement the `SpecifiedBox` trait on our `MathBountyBox`, in order to take advantage of the `SpecBox` derive.